sjkayle/burberry-clone/README.md

 # Burberry MY Landing Page Clone

-## About

-This application is a simple static clone of the landing page of the Burberry Malaysia website.
+This application is a simple static clone of the landing page of the [Burberry Malaysia](https://my.burberry.com/) website.

 I started this project in order for me to learn how to implement [Framer Motion](https://www.framer.com/motion/), an animation library for React that I recently discovered, in my future projects.
 I tried to mimic the design and animations from the original page as closely as possible.